kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 #### Type NodePort

-The NodePort service type uses the nodes IP address, which can be dual-stack, and port.
-If the service type is NodePort and the ipFamily is DualStack [NodePort](#configuration-of-ip-family-in-service-definitions) the load balancer can be configured as dual-stack, as both families will get forwarded.
+The NodePort Service type uses the nodes IP address, which can be dual-stack, and port.
+If the Service type is NodePort, the `spec.ipFamily` will be used to determine how the the load balancer is configured and only the corresponding address family will be forwarded.

 #### Type Load Balancer